Azure-Samples/azure-sql-db-openai/README.md

 The **native option** is to use the new Vector Functions, recently introduced in Azure SQL database.
 Vector Functions are a set of functions that can be used to perform vector operations directly in the database.

 > [!NOTE]
 > Vector Functions are in Early Adopter Preview.
+Get access to the preview via https://aka.ms/azuresql-vector-eap-announcement

 ![](_assets/azure-sql-cosine-similarity-native.gif)